nexgus/nextfodie/README.md

-# nextfodie
+# `nextfodie`

 ## Introduction
-This is a RESTful API server to perform inference based on Intel OpenVINO 2018 R5.
+This is a RESTful API server using [Microsoft C++ REST SDK](https://github.com/Microsoft/cpprestsdk) and [MPFDParser](http://grigory.info/MPFDParser.About.html) to perform inference based on [Intel OpenVINO 2018 R5](https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux).
 The model is trained by TensorFlow Object Detection API, then use Model Optimizer of OpenVINO to convert to IR format.

 ## API
 ```